IBM/automation-integration-platform/RUNTIMES.md

 ##### Dealing with known issues for Podman on MacOS

-- When resuming from suspend, if the podman machine is left running, it will not automatically syncronize to the host clock.
+- When resuming from suspend, if the podman machine is left running, it will not automatically synchronize to the host clock.
 This will cause the podman machine to lose time.
 Either stop/restart the podman machine or define an alias like this in your startup scripts:

     ```shell
     alias fpt="podman machine ssh \"sudo chronyc -m 'burst 4/4' makestep; date -u\""
     ```

   then fix podman time with the `fpt` command.

 - There is currently an QEMU bug which prevents binary files that should be executable by the podman machine vm from operating from inside a mounted volume path.
 This is most common when using the host automation directory, vs a container volume like `/workspaces` for running the automation.
 Generally the cli-tools image will have any binary needed and the `utils-cli` module will symbolically link, vs. download a new binary into this path.
 However there can be drift between binaries in `cli-tools` image used by `launch.sh` and those requested to the `utils-cli` module.